ericsonga/APCSAReview/_sources/Unit7-ArrayList/topic-7-5-searching.rst

   :language: java
   :autograde: unittest

   Demonstration of iterative binary search.
-Click on the Code Lens button or the link below to step through this code.
+Click on the Code Lens button to step through this code.
   ~~~~
   public class SearchTest
   {